Anya (Anastasia): Critical reception

+Cultural impact

 Legacy

 According to Samantha Berkhead of The Moscow Times, Anya is the most famous American depiction of Anastasia in popular culture.
 Vulture critic Hunter Harris crowned Anya "the cinematic It-girl princess of the '90s", while Heart UK called her "iconic".
 Playbill reporter Adam Hetrick lauded Anya as one "of the most enduring and beloved female heroines in animated film history".
 According to Gurleen Kaur Bajwa of The Ubyssey, although Anya was originally created with the intention of deconstructing Disney's version of a princess, the character ironically became one of the foremost "examples of ... the quintessential Disney female character", citing her independence, resourcefulness, sense of humor, and intelligence as personality traits that would eventually become commonplace among animated heroines.
 Screen Rant ranked her one of the "10 Best Animated Movie Princesses That Aren't Disney".

 In the decades since her film's release, Anya has enjoyed a reputation as a strong female character among fans, some of whom consider her to be a feminist icon and role model.
 E!'s Samantha Schnurr said Anya "brought a notable element of independence and personality as an animated female character on the big screen".
 Contributing to HelloGiggles in 2016, Jen Juneau described Anya as "an extremely admirable role model for young women".
 According to Maureen Lee Lenker of Entertainment Weekly, the character has earned a cult following among "girls and young women who found [her to be] a relatable, spunky, proto-feminist heroine", in turn empowering a generation of female fans.
 Similarly, Lauren Henry of The Mary Sue declared that the Broadway musical introduced "a new generation of girls to [the] spunky proto-feminist".
 Chloe Wintersteen of The Stanford Daily reported that, by 2020, Anastasia had "gained notoriety for being blatantly more feminist than its counterparts that center leading women around romance-driven storylines", describing Anya as a driven, empowered heroine who does not need to be saved.
 Writing for The New York Times, Rachel Syme quoted a fan who extolled Anya as "a strong feminist character who knew what she wanted and never took no for an answer".
 Naming Anastasia a "Nearly Perfect Animated Princess Film", Kate Gardner of The Mary Sue described the character as "a delightful lead" with "a tremendous amount of agency".
-Reviewing the stage musical, Variety theatre critic Frank Rizzo stated those "in search of a new Broadway role model need look no further than" Anya.
+Reviewing the stage musical, Variety theatre critic Frank Rizzo wrote those "in search of a new Broadway role model need look no further than" Anya.
 The Daily Break contributor Anna Cieslik hailed Anya as "the most badass princess [character] ever", describing her as an "independent, feisty, street smart" heroine who she believes preceded Disney's liberated princess characters by nearly a decade.